Last Updated: June 6, 2021

 WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
 Check if there is a need to rent portable potties (there are upscale ones) or if your guest room is nearby; you can also use that.
 You can add personal touches to the comfort rooms, such as placing breath mints, sanitizers, or proper hand-washing reminders (very timely!).

 WASHROOM TIPS: get automatic sanitizer misters that spray the space/washroom.
 Also, stock a lot of disinfectants and sanitizers.
-A working sink is essential as hand washing is still the best defense from viruses!
+A working sink is essential as hand washing is still the best for hygiene.

 3. Secure Permits

-Before you set anything in stone and make deposits for suppliers, make sure that you have the required permits in order.
-There may be prior inspections (e.g., fire safety, electrical, etc.) needed and health protocols to meet before throwing a celebration in your backyard.
+Before you set anything in stone and make deposits for suppliers, make sure that you have the required at-home event permits in order.
+In addition, there may be prior inspections (e.g., fire safety, electrical, etc.) needed and health protocols to meet before throwing a celebration in your backyard.

 It is also a good idea to notify your neighbors about planning a backyard wedding well in advance.